Butig

 This ancient and royal town of the Maranaos became a municipality under Executive Order No. 21 issued on June 25, 1963, during the term of President Diosdado Macapagal.

 History

-Butig is considered as one of the oldest settlements in the center of Mindanao.
+Butig is considered one of the oldest settlements in the center of Mindanao.
 A sultanate located in the Pangampong (Principality) of Unayan, Lanao, Mindanao, Butig belongs to the confederation of the Sultans of Lanao (Ranao in Maranao language).
 This historic town is the "cradle" of Maranao civilization.